 Step 1: Teach it to a child

-Take out a blank sheet of paper and write the subject you want to learn at the top.
-Write out what you know about the subject as if you were teaching it to a child.
-Not your smart adult friend but rather an 8-year-old who has just enough vocabulary and attention span to understand basic concepts and relationships.
+Take out a blank sheet of paper.
+At the top write the subject you want to learn.
+Now write out everything you know about the subject you want to understand as if you were teaching it to a child.
+Not your smart adult friend, but rather an 12-year-old who has just enough vocabulary and attention span to understand basic concepts and relationships.

-When you write out an idea from start to finish in simple language that a child can understand (tip: use only the most common words), you force yourself to understand the concept at a deeper level and simplify relationships and connections between ideas.
-If you struggle, you have a clear understanding of where you have some gaps.
-That tension is good –it heralds an opportunity to learn.
+When you write out an idea from start to finish in simple language that a child can understand, you force yourself to understand the concept at a deeper level and simplify relationships and connections between ideas.

 Step 2: Review

 Only when you encounter gaps in your knowledge—where you’re forgetting something important, are not able to explain it, or simply have trouble thinking of how variables interact—can you really start learning.

 Now that you know where you got stuck, go back to the source material and re-learn it until you can explain it in basic terms.
 Only when you can explain your understanding without jargon and in simple terms can you demonstrate your understanding.
 This is the work required to learn and skipping it leads to the illusion of knowledge.

 Identifying the boundaries of your understanding also limits the mistakes you’re liable to make and increases your chance of success when applying knowledge.

 Now you have a set of hand-crafted notes.
 Review them to make sure you didn’t mistakenly borrow any of the jargon from the source material.
 Organize them into a simple narrative that you can tell.
 Read it out loud.
 If the explanation isn’t simple or sounds confusing that’s a good indication that your understanding in that area still needs some work.